nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

 #### 4.7.2 Current Implementation

 The current implementation of the expense tracker allows the user to keep track of a list of expenses incurred by the home-based business.
 Users can specify the description, value, and date of the expense.
-Users can add an optional tag to categorize the expense, which will be used in `breakdownfinance` in [section 4.8](#48-finance-breakdown).
+Users can add an optional tag to categorize the expense, which will be used in `breakdownfinance` in [Section 4.9](#49-finance-breakdown).
 In addition, the user can indicate if the expense is a fixed expense that recurs monthly, or if it is a one-time expense.
 Fixed expenses will be automatically recorded by Homerce every month.